-Lori Loughlin And Felicity Huffman Reportedly Have Not ‘Fully Grasped’ The Possibility Of Prison Time Per ‘Us’
+Lori Loughlin And Felicity Huffman Have Not ‘Fully Grasped’ The Possibility Of Prison Time, Per ‘Us Weekly’

 Could Lori Loughlin and Felicity Huffman be in a little bit of denial over the consequences of their highly-publicized scandal?
-It certainly seems so!
+It certainly seems so.

-As fans know, the two women have been under fire over the past few weeks after it was discovered that they both paid big bucks to get their children into prestigious Universities.
-While Loughlin and her husband, fashion designer Mossimo Giannulli, are accused of paying upwards of $500,000 to get their daughters — Bella and Olivia Jade — into USC by posing as recruits for the Crew team, Huffman is accused of shelling out $15,000 to have a proctor change her daughter’s SAT answers so she could obtain a higher test score.
+As fans know, the two women have been under fire over the past few weeks after it was discovered that they both paid big bucks to get their children into prestigious universities.
+While Loughlin and her husband, fashion designer Mossimo Giannulli, are accused of paying upwards of $500,000 to get their daughters — Bella and Olivia Jade — into USC by posing as recruits for the crew team, Huffman is accused of shelling out $15,000 to have a proctor change her daughter’s SAT answers so she could obtain a higher test score.

 Now, the ladies are waiting to see what will happen next but according to Us Weekly, the two women are in just a little bit of denial over how serious their punishment could be.
 A source close to the two actresses shares that neither Felicity nor Lori have “fully grasped” what their future may look like.